QuickoAbdul/stream-racing-wheel/README.md

 This project is a remake of the Joextex project.

-It was made to have an overlay of the Logitech G923 compatibility.
+It was made to have an overlay of the Logitech G923 compatibility, Ready-To-Use.

-This project aims to make an overlay of the Logitech G923 for your stream.

 ### Use G923 Version